 17. Maiden Over – Zero is good!

-An over in which not a single run is scored.
-No wides or no-balls no runs.
-This is considered as good performance in the bowler’s life.
+It’s an over in which not a single run is scored.
+No wides or no balls, no runs.
+This is considered a good performance in the bowler’s life.
 Maiden over is all about survival for the batsman.
-You bring on your defense game to point.
+You bring on your defence game to point.

 The current year is no less than a maiden over!

 We are not scoring big on holidays or happiness.
-Earnings are bad and life pretty much is stalled.
+Earnings are wrong, and life is pretty much stalled.
 So, this is the maiden over of our life.
-We just need to wait till it gets over and bat tight when the right ball comes our way.
+We must wait until it gets over and bat tight when the right ball comes our way.

 18. DRS – A review

 It is the common abbreviation for the Umpire Decision Review System.
-It is used when a team thinks the decision given by the umpire is wrong.
-Re-evaluation of the decision can sometimes be a game-turning point.
+It is used when a team thinks the umpire’s decision is wrong.
+Re-evaluating the decision can sometimes be a game-turning point.

-In life, you too may need someone else to evaluate your decisions.
-That may be a friend, your parents, siblings or a therapist.
+In life, you may also need someone else to evaluate your decisions.
+That may be a friend, your parents, siblings, or a therapist.
 You need to talk to someone else and ask what’s right and what’s wrong.
-Because when you are too close to living life you may often miss the broader vision that one gets looking from afar.
+When you are too close to living life, you may often miss the broader vision that one gets looking from afar.

 19. Century – A Celebration